Chall-Link/VSSDetector/README.md

 &nbsp;

 ---
-## ■Overview: Revolutionary Breakthrough - The Secret Location Hidden in Your Windows

-With Chall-Link "VSSDetector," anyone can easily access Windows snapshots directly with software like 7-zip.
-These snapshots represent "static (unchanging) drives/folders/files at any point in the past."
-Previously, this functionality was mainly accessible only through Windows itself and commercial software.

-&nbsp;

----
 ## ■System Requirements
 - **Download Link**: Please download "Source code (zip)" from [https://github.com/Chall-Link/VSSDetector/releases/latest](https://github.com/Chall-Link/VSSDetector/releases/latest).
 Please note that downloading via GitHub Raw will result in LF line endings and the script will not work properly.
 - **Character Encoding & Line Endings**: When using the Japanese version (ChaL-VSSDetector-ja.bat), this script requires Shift-JIS encoding and CRLF line endings to function properly on Japanese Windows systems.